Turning leaf into finished product.

 Cigarette manufacturing in Vietnam is a complex activity with a long supply chain and participation of numerous partners.
 To us, quality plays a crucial role and we make a great effort in every step of manufacturing to ensure our products to meet the expectation of our customers.

-Cigarette manufacture involves cut rag processing, cigarette rolling and product packing.
+Cigarette manufacture involves cut rag processing, cigarette making and product packing.

 The process converts processed tobacco leaf that arrive in 200 kg cases into batches of cut rag that is ready to be made into cigarettes.

 Sustaining various types of tobacco ingredients and blending components plays a vital role.
 Moisture content is also crucial.
 The tobacco leaf is crumbled if it is too dry; it may be spoiled during storage due to high moisture content.
 The blended tobacco is treated with just the right amount of steam and water to make it supple and is then cut into the form used in cigarettes.
-The moisture is then removed so the cut rag can be given a final blending and quality check.
+The extra moisture is then removed so the cut rag can be given a final blending and quality check.

 With the current capacity and operation technology, the factory of the British American Tobacco-Vinataba JV can manufacture more than 4 tons of cut rag per hour, or 17,000 tons a year.
 Cut rag from our factory accounts for 1/3 of the total amount manufactured in Vietnam.

 Modern and high-speed machines are used to produce filters, cigarettes and pack them into packets, 'outer' (cartons) and 'shippers' (cardboard boxes).

 Packing machines put them into the branded packs, wrap the packs in protective film and put them into cartons and cases.
-There is test at each stage to make sure the cigarettes are properly protected before the completed packing and ready for distribution.
+There is quality inspection at each stage to make sure the cigarettes are properly protected before the completed packing and ready for distribution.